cdapio/cdap/cdap-docs/examples-manual/source/examples/log-analysis.rst

 Injecting Access Logs
 ---------------------
-Inject a file of Apache access log to the stream *logStream* by running this command from the CDAP Local Sandbox home directory, using the Command Line Interface:
+Inject a file of Apache access log to the stream *logStream* by running this command from the CDAP Sandbox home directory, using the Command Line Interface:

 .. tabbed-parsed-literal::